FAQs for Prospective Students

 Do I have to have a Master's degree to apply to the doctoral program?

 Students admitted to the PhD program must have completed an MA or MS in anthropology.
 Students with advanced degrees in other fields will be required to complete MS requirements in anthropology.
-Additionally, students entering the PhD program with an MS or MA from another institution will be required to demonstrate their expertise in the four fields of anthropology (sociocultural, archaeological, linguistic, and biological anthropology) by taking the diagnostic examination by the end of the second semester in residence, or by supplying comparable materials from an earlier program in anthropology.
+Additionally, students entering the PhD program with an MS or MA from another institution will be required to demonstrate their expertise in the four fields of anthropology (sociocultural, archaeological, linguistic, and biological anthropology) by taking the qualifying examination by the end of the second semester in residence.

 Can I take graduate courses without being admitted to a degree program?

-Students may apply for "postbaccalaureate" status.
+Students may apply for "postbaccalaureate" or non-degree status.
 Please contact the Graduate Secretary (firstname.lastname@example.org) for more information regarding postbaccalaureate study.

 Where can I find information about faculty research?